seinecle/blog/_posts/2025-09-04-ai-robotics-image-creation.md

   b.
 If [AI accelerates economic growth](https://www.ft.com/content/887531bf-646a-46b5-a821-649d3948a574), places where AI is the most embedded in the production and consumer's systems will mostly enact and benefit from this growth.
 Today, China is exactly this place.

 # Conclusion
-I wanted to discuss nano banana, Carrefour and
+I wanted to also discuss nano banana, Carrefour and the creation of 3D assets in the latest news but that will be for another time.

 ---